The Art of Duration

 *payment plan available on enrollment page

-Enrollment deadline: 4th of January 2025
+Enrollment deadline: 15 of March 2026

 The Art of Duration will meet on Zoom.

-Sundays 10am - 12pm EST
+Thursdays 12pm - 2pm CEST OR Sundays 10am - 12pm EST

-February 9 - Time & Materiality
+March 19 or 22 - Time & Materiality

-February 16 - Time & Materiality
+March 26 or 29 - Time & Materiality

-March 2 - Now/Then
+April 2 or 5 - Now/Then

-March 16 - Attention
+April 16 or 19 - Attention

 The Art of Duration with Dr. Raegan Truax includes interactive learning, creative prompts, group discussions, and unique access to durational artworks and documentation of performances.
 Outside of our shared time, you are given access to several texts and practical assignments to foster an embodied engagement with the philosophy, history, and critical theory.
 Beyond discussion, each participant can offer creative responses to our course material to generate embodied communications and feedback.